-Most people can socially drink on a night out with friends or casually enjoy a glass of wine with dinner without becoming addicted.
-Others, however, may not have the control to stop drinking after they start because they are developing an addiction to alcohol.
-In fact, more than 15 million people in the United States alone suffer from alcohol addiction.
-So what is it about alcohol that makes it a fun activity for some and a dangerous disorder for others?
+Some people can socially drink on a night out with friends or casually enjoy a glass of wine with dinner without becoming addicted to drinking.
+Others, however, may not be able to stop drinking after they start because they’ve developed an addiction to alcohol.
+In fact, more than 15 million people in the United States alone suffer from dependence on alcohol because of alcohol addictiveness.
+So, why are people addicted to alcohol?
+Read on to learn more about alcohol addictiveness.

-Alcohol that is designed for drinking, which is otherwise known as ethyl alcohol, can cause individuals to become both mentally and physically addicted to the substance.
-This simple chemical can cause many changes in the brain and body function that may lead to dependence and addiction.
-For example, alcohol causes chemicals like dopamine and endorphins to be released in the brain.
+To answer the questions of “What makes alcohol addictive?” and “Why are people addicted to alcohol?”, we need to first understand what alcohol is.
+Alcohol that’s designed for drinking, which is otherwise known as ethyl alcohol, can cause many changes in the brain and body function that can lead to dependence and addiction.
+For example, addictive substances in alcohol cause chemicals like dopamine and endorphins to be released in the brain.
 These chemicals can serve as natural painkillers and can produce feelings of pleasure and ease.
 Essentially, alcohol affects the brain’s reward center to increase positive energy and decrease anxiety.
-The pleasurable sensations that alcohol brings may make a person crave it more.
-So this explains why people might like to have a drink to relax or have fun, but what makes them continue drinking heavily to the point where they become addicted?
+The pleasurable sensations that alcohol causes can make a person crave it more.
+This explains why people might like to have a drink to relax or have fun, but what makes them continue drinking heavily, and what makes alcohol addictive?

 Risk Factors for Alcohol Addiction

-What makes one person more susceptible to addiction than someone else?
-Here are some of the risk factors for developing alcohol addiction:
+What makes one person more susceptible to addiction than another and what makes alcohol addictive?
+Provided below are some of the risk factors for developing alcohol addiction.

 - Misuse of alcohol during adolescence